The Fix | Analysis

-As soon as 2006: Menendez takes weekend and week-long vacations to the Dominican Republic, Florida and Paris with Melgen, on the doctor's private jet, prosecutors would later allege.
+As soon as 2006: Menendez takes weekend and week-long vacations to the Dominican Republic, Florida and Paris with Salomon Melgen on the wealthy doctor's private jet, prosecutors would later allege.

 2012: Menendez gets reelected.
-Melgen is a major donor, contributing some $600,000 to super PACS to help his reelection campaign.
+Melgen is a major donor, contributing about $600,000 to super PACS to help his reelection campaign.

 April 1, 2015: Menendez is indicted on federal corruption charges.
 It is the first time in a generation that a sitting U.S. senator is indicted by the administration of his own party.